Cannonball Run II

-Cannonball Run II is a 1983 American action comedy film starring Burt Reynolds and an all-star cast, released by Warner Bros. and Golden Harvest.
+Cannonball Run II is a 1983 American road action comedy film starring Burt Reynolds and an all-star cast, released by Warner Bros.
+Pictures and Golden Harvest.
 The film is the second installment of the Cannonball Run trilogy and a sequel to The Cannonball Run (1981).
 Like the first film, it is set around an illegal cross-country race, inspired by the real life Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash.
 This marked the final feature film appearances of Dean Martin and Frank Sinatra.
 Their appearances, coupled with those of Sammy Davis Jr. marked the final on-screen appearance of the Rat Pack team.
 The film also marked the final film appearance of Jim Nabors before his death in November 2017.
-The film also featured Jackie Chan in his third Hollywood role.
 The film was followed by a sequel, Speed Zone, in 1989.

 Plot

 Having lost the first Cannonball Run race, Sheik Abdul Ben Falafel is ordered by his father, King Abdul, to go back to America and win another Cannonball Run in order to "emblazon the Falafel name as the fastest in the world".
 When Sheik Abdul points out that there is no Cannonball Run that year, his father simply tells him to "buy one".

 To make sure his "Royal Ulcer" does not prevent him from winning, the Sheik hires Doctor Nikolas Van Helsing, who teamed with J.J.
 McClure and Victor Prinzim in the first race, as his in-car physician.
 Most of the participants from the first race are lured back, including J.J. and Victor, who have taken jobs working with a flying stunt crew.

 Meanwhile, Jamie Blake and Morris Fenderbaum are in financial trouble with Don Don Canneloni, who in turn is in similar financial trouble with mob enforcer Hymie Kaplan.
 After the Sheik manages to bail out Blake and Fenderbaum by handing one of Don Don's thugs a stack of cash, Don Don hatches a plot to kidnap the Sheik in an attempt to extort money from him.

 The race begins with J.J. and Victor dressed as a US Army general and his driver, a private.
 They catch the attention of Betty and Veronica, who are dressed as nuns for a musical, but remain in character and hitch a ride with J.J. and Victor when they think the guys could become overnight millionaires.
 They do not lose their habits until later.